 Judy: You bet!

 - Informed Attribute: The final panel informs us that Nick and Judy represent an "everlasting love that has triumphed over the odds and many challenges".
-However, neither Nick nor Judy are ever shown demonstrating the qualities of a mature, loving relationship such as bringing a sense of compassion to an argument, making an effort to understand an opposing viewpoint or being willing to compromise for the sake of their loved one.
+However, neither Nick nor Judy are ever shown demonstrating the qualities of a mature, loving relationship such as bringing a sense of compassion to their argument, making a real effort to understand the opposing viewpoint of their partner or being willing to compromise for the sake of their loved one.
+Both Nick and Judy are portrayed as seeming to only care about themselves and focus only on what's at stake for them.

 - Let Me Get This Straight...: Nick does this after Judy relates her fears about being pregnant with a fox/rabbit hybrid.Nick: So what you're saying is...
 "Hey, Nick!
 Even if you can get me pregnant, I don't want to have any children with you."
 Did I hit the mark, Judy?